stephanGarland/packer-proxmox-templates/README.md

 - `vmbr0` is usually the default network bridge in Proxmox.
 You may not want VMs being built to get an IP address handed out from there.
 - You may want to set a static IP.
 That's actually not handled here, it's in the `ansible-initial-server` repo that this one calls.
 - Speaking of, you may need to bump the version in `debian-10-amd64-proxmox/playbook/requirements.yml`.
 Check releases for [ansible-initial-server](https://github.com/stephanGarland/ansible-initial-server/releases).
+- Still speaking of, the above repo, in `files/20-motd-welcome` will create a lovely ASCII art image for you.
+Your terminal should be >= 125 columns wide to see it correctly.
+If you think 80 is the right number, please don't use my repos.
+Also, if you want to change it, clone that repo and edit the file, or clone that repo and remove the Ansible task.

 #### Things This Doesn't Do
 - Set a user password.
 It could if you wanted to modify the user Ansible task, or run `passwd` as a shell task, or any other number of ways.
 Set it manually if you don't want to do those; also of note, this sets up password-less sudo so it's not really needed for most tasks.